Breakfast and lunch menus are posted on the food service page. Parents/guardians should discuss menu choices with their students daily.

 There is a selection of breakfast items available to students during precess time.
 Students purchasing breakfast will enter the school before 7:50 through the main entrance and proceed to the Ray Cafe to purchase and eat breakfast.
-Students report back outside to recess time when they have finished eating breakfast.
+Students report back outside to precess time when they have finished eating breakfast.
 Breakfast ends at 7:55 when the bell rings for students to enter the school and begin their day.

 Each day there is a 30-minute lunch period.
 Students may bring lunch from home or purchase a hot or cold lunch at the school cafeteria.
 Students eat in their classrooms, supervised by an adult.
 Parents are encouraged to provide nutritious foods using whole-grain bread, low-fat dairy products, and high-fiber ingredients.
+Our lunch program is run by FreshPicks Cafe.

 Single milk costs 75 cents.